MicrosoftDocs/quantum-docs/articles/learn-how-the-resource-estimator-works.md

 ms.subservice: qdk
 ms.topic: conceptual
 no-loc: ['Q#', '$$v', target, targets]
-title: Learn how the Resource Estimator works
+title: Learn How the Resource Estimator Works
 uid: microsoft.quantum.learn-how-resource-estimator-works
 ---

 # Learn how the Resource Estimator works

-The [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator) computes pre- and post-layout estimation of the logical resources.
-It takes a QIR quantum algorithm, for example a program written in Q#, Qiskit, or a QIR generator as [PyQIR](https://github.com/qir-alliance/pyqir), and a set of [target parameters](xref:microsoft.quantum.overview.resources-estimator#target-parameters) to evaluate the resource estimates of the quantum algorithm.
-Optionally, the Resource Estimator can take operation arguments, that is arguments that can be passed to the QIR program.

-In this article, you'll learn the workflow of the Resource Estimator and how the [output data](xref:microsoft.quantum.overview.resources-estimator-output.data) is extracted at different levels of the evaluation of the quantum program.
+In this article, you'll learn the workflow of the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator) and how the [output data](xref:microsoft.quantum.overview.resources-estimator-output.data) is extracted at different levels of the evaluation of the quantum program.
 You'll also learn the assumptions taken into account for the simulation of the resource estimation.

 > [!NOTE]
 > If you run into any issue while working with the Resource Estimator, check out the [Troubleshooting page](xref:microsoft.quantum.azure.common-issues#azure-quantum-resource-estimator).